gauditech/gaudi-docs/docs/core-concepts/apis.md

 ## Response schema

-Each `entrypoint` is based on a single data model (_target_) and each `endpoint` returns some part of this target model.
-You can use `response` block to define which part of the target model is returned. `response` can be specified per `entrypoint` or per `endpoint`.
+Each `entrypoint` is based on a single data model called a _"target"_ and each `endpoint` returns some part (fields) of this target model.

+To define which part of the target model is returned you can use `response` block. `response` can be specified per `entrypoint` or per `endpoint`.

 ```javascript
 api {